tianyikillua/code_aster_on_docker/README.md

                      Version de la librairie SCOTCH : 6.0.4
 ```

-2. `quay.io/tianyikillua/code_aster_testing`: a `GCC`-based build of the latest testing version (14.2).
-Currently only the sequential version is available.
-Its size is around 2.3 GB.
+2. `quay.io/tianyikillua/code_aster`: a `GCC`-based build of the 14.4 version.
+Both the sequential and parallel (MPI) versions are available.
+Its size is around X GB.

 ```
         -- CODE_ASTER -- VERSION : DÉVELOPPEMENT STABILISÉE (testing) --